Latias94/captura/docs/architecture.md

 3. Pipeline applies transformations: URL cleaning, rewrite, sanitization, content extraction.
 4. Storage persists feeds, entries, rules, jobs via SeaORM.
 API serves clients.

+## Unified Timeline Model (Folo-inspired)

+From a product perspective, Captura exposes a single, unified timeline model for first-party clients (TUI/CLI/GUI), inspired by Folo:

+- `/api/v1/entries` – the **only** canonical timeline endpoint; everything
+  else is either metadata or a saved query on top of it.
+Clients should treat this as “one global stream”, filtered by `view`, `status`, `search`, etc.
+- Built‑in views (`EntryView`) – `articles`, `pictures`, `videos`, `audios`,
+  `social`, `notifications` – are **subscription attributes** (`feed.view`, `category.view`), not ad‑hoc query strings.
+They define how a feed/category is presented by default in the unified timeline.
+- Smart views (`/api/v1/smart-views`) – named timelines built from
+  `view + filters` (feed_ids/category_ids/label_ids/search/status), similar to
+  Folo’s saved lists.
+- Timelines (`/api/v1/timelines`) – a thin abstraction that merges built‑in
+  views and SmartViews into one “timeline directory” for sidebars and navigation.
+Actual items are always fetched via `/api/v1/entries` or `/api/v1/smart-views/{id}/entries`.

+In short, `/api/v1/entries` is the backbone timeline API; views, SmartViews and timelines are different layers of naming and grouping on top of the same underlying stream.

 ## Storage (SeaORM v2)

 Initial tables (to be refined):